 How to develop and implement a compensation plan

-Creating a fair and effective compensation plan for your team involves several key steps:
+Developing a fair and effective compensation plan for your team requires multiple essential stages.

 - Outline the plan: Set clear objectives and budget for salaries.